Dewera/Lunar/README.md

 ### MappingFlags Enum

-Defines actions that the mapper should take during the mapping process
+Defines actions that the mapper should perform during the mapping process

 ```c#
 [Flags]